Kevin DuPriest, Chief Executive Officer, Chief Technical Officer

 Paul is one of the world’s leading experts on In-Situ Resource Utilization, a Michigan Technological University professor and expert in lunar and martian ISRU methodologies and equipment.
 Co-Principal Investigator on NASA ESI project Specializes in Engineering design, Prototype development and testing, Robotics and Automation, and an expert on anything moon-related.
 Paul leads an Industrial Planetary ISRU technology development program,and will be awarded a contract to engineer the ISRU equipment at MTU.

-Gordon is a leading space geologist in space materials and building in-situ resource utilization extraction rovers for Colorado School of Mines, Formerly with the Center for Space Resources, Gordons work of icy regolith thermal properties, heat and mass transfer during water extraction in extraterrestrial environments, and the use of high vacuum and cryo technologies, will be instrumental as he engineers our Molten Oxide Electrolysis Reactor Oven.
+Robert is a leading space geologist in space materials and building in-situ resource utilization extraction rovers and his work on icy regolith thermal properties, heat and mass transfer during water extraction in extraterrestrial environments, and the use of high vacuum and cryo technologies, will be instrumental as he engineers our Pyrometallurgy Molten Oxide Electrolysis Reactor Oven.

 Elliot Huebler, Chief Data Officer, Artificial Intelligence

 Elliot is an astrophysicist and data science research and developer, formerly a B612 Foundation software developer for the “Asteroid Decision Analysis Machine”, a solar system simulation for precision mining and exploration of all small solar system bodies.
 Elliot will lead a team to integrate NASA lunar mission data with live machine data into Prospector’s AI deep learning engine to analyse new locations.